 As with other foods, it's best to introduce celery into your dog's diet slowly, too.
 This will help you avoid any potential negative reactions and will give you a chance to see how it affects them before you start feeding it to them on a regular basis.

 Is Celery Good for Dogs?

 Okay, you know now that dogs can eat celery and that it's safe for them.
 You might be wondering, though, if there are any health benefits that come with feeding your dog celery.
-After all, a particular food can be safe without being particularly health-promoting (look at things like doughnuts and chocolate chip cookies for humans).
+After all, a particular food can be safe without being particularly health-promoting (look at things like doughnuts and ice cream for dogs - safe, but definitely not healthy!).